dobbelina/Playground/README.md

 # FFmpeg Recorder

-I got bored testing different addons in regard to recording/downloading, as none of them seems to work the way i want.
+I got bored testing different addons in regard to downloading, as none of them seems to work the way i want.

 so i decided to make use of ffmpeg configured as an external player.